NavyaG-lab/Tech-writer/infrastructure/data-infra/inventory.md

 #### sharded services

-##### riverbend
+##### alph

-`riverbend` consumes from the `EVENT-TO-ETL` topic on the shard it deployed on.
+`alph` consumes from the `EVENT-TO-ETL` topic on the shard it deployed on.
 It sorts those messages into their respective dataset-series, batches them up as AVRO files on s3, and sends a commit message to the `NEW-SERIES-PARTITIONS` topic.

-`riverbend` was previously a shard-aware service on the global shard.
-This required it to scale according to our entire customer base.
-Now that it is sharded, we can tune it to work for the max shard size and not need to worry about how large nubank gets.
+`alph` substituted the service `riverbend`. `Riverbend` solved the same problem as `alph`, however due to its faulty implementation it used to frequently lose events that it was processing.

 ##### correnteza